Giorgiovanni12/IOT_Testing_Projects/README.md

 # IOT_Exercises
-Those are a list of my institute exercises regarding IOT
+Those are a list of my institute exercises regarding IOT using node-red,MQTT and Arduino Ide.